FrancesCoronel/personal-website-v3/content/offline.md

 ---
 title: Offline
-description: This page wasn't cached so I'm showing you this offline page. 🌐
+description: "This page wasn't cached so I'm showing you this offline page. 🌐"
 url: /offline/
 hideImage: true
 noComments: true